ylemoigne/mongo-jackson-codec/README.md

 0.2 Update to mongo 3.0.4 + test (thanks to https://github.com/mkmelin)

 0.3 Update to mongo 3.2.0 + documentation improvement (thanks to [greenled](https://github.com/greenled))

+0.4 @Id serializer/deserializer try to write standard json if JsonGenerator/JsonParser are not BSON